 Wild pigs crossing the road

-On the way back from watching brolgas we were driving at around 80 km/hour.
-Suddenly, a small wild black piglet ran across our way.
+On our way back from watching brolgas, we were driving at around 80 km/hour when suddenly a small wild black piglet ran across our path.
 Wild pigs are not unusual in this area.

-We press the brakes, which was a reasonable solution, because it turned out that on both sides of the road there are dozens of little wallabies.
+We hit the brakes, which was the best solution because it turned out that on both sides of the road, there were dozens of little wallabies.

-We call them suicidal because they love to stand on the side of the road.
-They often decide to cross it at the last moment just in front of the speeding car.
-Often they escape just a few centimeters from the wheels.
+We call them suicidal because they love to stand on the side of the road, and often decide to cross it at the last moment just in front of a speeding car.
+It’s a dangerous game, and they often escape by just a few centimeters from the wheels.

 Wallaby soccer team

-We stopped to take a closer look at them.
-It happened there was a soccer field just behind the fence and the wallabies were everywhere.
+We stopped to take a closer look at them and noticed a soccer field just behind the fence, with wallabies scattered all over it.

-Late in the evening, we managed to get to the coast and see the sailing ship returning to the port.
-The sun was hiding behind clouds of smoke and disappearing from our eyes in the red cap.
+Late in the evening, we reached the coast and saw a sailing boat returning to the marina.
+The sun was hiding behind clouds of smoke and disappearing from our view in a red cap.

-The evening was very hot again.
-Marius complained that it was impossible to sleep in such temperatures.
-It was in fact 27 degrees at night and very humid.
-All the windows were open but the air was still.
+The evening was still very hot, and Marius complained that it was impossible to sleep in such temperatures.
+It was 27 degrees at night and very humid.
+Despite having all the windows open, there was no breeze.

-Karumba is a one of a kind place where we spotted so many animals right in town or its outskirts.
+Karumba is a unique place where we spotted so many animals right in town or its outskirts.
 The biggest reward for us was seeing so many dancing brolgas.
 We love these majestic birds that dance only for pleasure.

 Karumba has a nice outback atmosphere where fishing is the main attraction.
-We did not have a boat and fishing from river banks is not safe here as big saltwater crocodiles are everywhere.
-We will definitely return here.
+Unfortunately, we did not have a boat, and fishing from river banks is not safe here as big saltwater crocodiles are everywhere.